jvkiran/testrepo/src/data/pages/terms-launch.md

 For more information, you can reach out to their person responsible for data protection at <privacy@fractal.id]>.

+(c) Data processor BigChainDB:
+BigchainDB GmbH, Chausseestraße 19, 10115, Berlin, Germany, Registration HRB 160856B (**"BigChainDB"**) is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and contribution purposes.

+For further information, please see [Terms of Service](https://www.bigchaindb.com/terms/) and [Privacy Policy](https://www.bigchaindb.com/privacy/) of BigChainDB.

+(d) Data processor DEX:
+DEX Pte.
+Ltd., 20 Pasir Panjang Rd, Singapore 11743, Registration 201541022W (**"DEX"**) is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and contribution purposes.

+For further information, please refer [here](https://www.dex.sg).

 **Categories of third parties “Non-Processors” to whom we may disclose your Personal Data**.

 We may also disclose your Personal Data to third parties who are not Processors in terms of Art.
 28 of the GDPR.
 The categories of such Non-Processors are:

 -   banks, credit agencies and other financial and/or payment service providers
 -   our group affiliates (list of which can be found requested by email: <gdpr@oceanprotocol.com>
 -   other holders or users of Ocean Tokens
 -   IT-service providers

-#### 2.6 Processing your Sensitive Personal Data
+#### 2.7 Processing your Sensitive Personal Data

 We do not seek to collect or otherwise Process your Sensitive Personal Data, except where: